Can fat or cellulite be removed on a specific body area with exercise?

 So you cannot burn fat on one area by exercising the muscle underneath that area.
 Spot fat reduction (including spot cellulite reduction) does not exist.

-This practically means that you can do hundreds of squats and lunges every day and exercise your butt muscles until you set them on fire, yet only a limited amount of fat burned in those muscles will have originated from your subcutaneous fat / cellulite fat cells in your buttocks.
+This practically means that you can do hundreds of squats and lunges every day and exercise your butt muscles until you set them on fire, yet only a limited amount of fat burned in those muscles will have originated from your subcutaneous or cellulite fat cells in your buttocks.
 Your butt muscles could easily be burning fat originating from your breasts or face - the least desirable areas for fat reduction.

 However ironical this sounds, from experience you know that it is true.
-Squats, lunges, hip extensions, pelvic thrusts and donkey kicks do tone the muscles underneath the fat/cellulite, but they do not reduce that specific fat/cellulite itself - not at all.
+Squats, lunges, hip extensions, pelvic thrusts and donkey kicks do tone the muscles underneath the fat/cellulite, but they do not specifically reduce that specific fat/cellulite itself - not at all.

 Does spot skin tightening exist at least?